Addressing the video conference concerns from the attorneys’ and court reporters’ point of view.

-Attorneys are slow to go all in with conducting depositions remotely in the stay-at-home era, and it is understandable as to why.
+Attorneys may be slow to go all in with conducting depositions remotely in the stay-at-home era, and it is understandable as to why.
 Software security issues, fear of off-camera coaching, and Internet skips have all been known to slow the remote deposition service process.
 The ability to do remote depositions has been available for quite some time, but the need for due process has forced remote services to vastly increase.

 Attorneys want to get the truth in litigation and depositions are an opportunity to flesh out the facts.
 But what if someone that was not involved with the original incident is “helping” with the story?
 In an in-person deposition, there are attorneys for each side of the lawsuit, a court reporter, and the witness that is being deposed.
 All questions are answered without the input of outside persons.
 After all, attorneys just want the witness’ version of what happened.
 But what if the witness is at home on a video conference call and others in the home just want to help with the answers?
 Well, it is no longer the witness’ testimony but rather outside influences that can steer the testimony.